wp-plugins/flyzoo/readme.txt

 Chatters are four times more likely to convert than a regular website visitor: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

 Know what your visitors are looking at with our intuitive **real time visitor monitoring**.
-See which product they are currently viewing and offer the best **live support** experience to **increase sales**.
+See which product they are currently viewing to provide a smarter **live support**.

 All the most important informations are available, at a glance: